ahsimon/splunk-lessons/README.md

          count AS "Total Request"
 ```

-* Output from left is input for right side
+* Output from the left side is input for the right side

 Logical expressions
 ```